USDC vs USDT for Business Treasury: A Corporate Decision Framework

 USDC has strong liquidity on Ethereum, Base, Solana, and Arbitrum — the chains most relevant for DeFi integration and US-facing applications.
 Circle Mint provides the cleanest institutional on-ramp: direct USD-to-USDC conversion at 1:1 with no spread (beyond wire transfer fees), same-day for transfers received before cutoff.
 This is meaningfully better than exchange-based conversion for corporate treasury purposes.
 Tether's equivalent (Tether Direct) is available but requires higher minimums and a more manual verification process.

 For B2B payment operators specifically, fee structures matter at volume.
-Circle Mint charges no issuance or redemption fees above minimum thresholds (currently $100K for Mint access).
+Circle Mint charges no fee to mint USDC and no redemption fee on standard daily volumes, though as of 2026 it applies tiered basis-point fees on large daily redemptions above a free threshold — verify the current Circle Mint fee schedule against your expected redemption size.
 Exchange-based USDT conversion typically carries 0.1-0.2% spread plus withdrawal fees.
-For operators running $10M+ monthly in stablecoin volume, this difference compounds materially.
+For operators running $10M+ monthly in stablecoin volume, these differences compound materially.

 Practical Decision Framework